When: This was the third time that Jesus showed himself to his disciples after the resurrection. (vs 14)

-The Sea of Tiberias is another name for the Sea of Galilee.
+(The Sea of Tiberias is another name for the Sea of Galilee.
+Tiberias is a city on the western shore of the sea.)

-Simon Peter, Thomas called Didymus, Nathanael of Cana in Galilee, the sons of Zebedee and two other of his disciples were together there.
+Simon Peter, Thomas called Didymus, Nathanael of Cana in Galilee, the sons of Zebedee (James and John) and two other of his disciples were together there.

-The other disciples (to Peter): We go with you also.
+The other disciples (to Peter): We will go with you also.

-They went forth and entered into a ship immediately; and that night they caught nothing.
-When the morning was come, Jesus stood on the shore, but the disciples did not know that it was Jesus.
+They went and entered into a ship immediately; and that night they caught nothing.
+When the morning came, Jesus stood on the shore, but the disciples did not know that it was him.

 Jesus: Children, do you have any meat?